tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 Several interfaces defined in EDKII Redfish Resource Config Protocol work together to support Redfish synchronization:
 - Identify()
   - This function is used to check if the given Redfish resource is the one the feature driver wants to manage.
-A platform library `RedfishReesourceIdentifyLib` is introduced for platform to implement its own policy to identify Redfish resource.
+A platform library `RedfishResourceIdentifyLib` is introduced for platform to implement its own policy to identify Redfish resource.
 - Check()
   - This function is used to check the attribute status on Redfish service.
 If all attributes the feature driver manages are presented in Redfish service, feature driver must provision them already.
 Otherwise, Provisioning() will be called